Please give us some more details on Roxy Home Living. How did you develop it, and what sets it apart?

 I have remodeled/upgraded our pantry, kitchen, dining room, and two bathrooms.
 The pantry was my biggest challenge.
 It’s a tiny space, and I wanted to add cabinets without making them myself.
 With A LOT of patience, caulking, and paint, it came out amazing!
 I still can’t believe that I remodeled that space without any experience.

-It’s important to take the time to think about the use of the space and what the needs are of those living within the home, and do your research!
 I have done projects I thought I would do one way.
 Still, after thinking and researching, I did the project entirely differently than initially planned.
 This has saved me a lot of money and spared me much frustration.

 Start with smaller projects that won’t feel as overwhelming as a kitchen remodel.
 Remember that smaller projects can sometimes become much more extensive for many reasons.